-The key business risks affecting the Group continues to be associated with the COVID-19 pandemic, and the resultant ongoing challenges in recruitment and the procurement of materials, as well as the appetite for consumer to take UK vacations.
-Price inflation has been dramatic for certain commodities, and we have recently seen large increases in energy costs.
+The key business risks affecting the Company in the immediate post COVID-19 pandemic world are the Cost of Living Crisis and the ongoing challenges in recruitment and the procurement of materials.
+Price inflation has been dramatic for certain commodities, and we have been subjected to large increases in energy costs.

 General UK economic conditions are always of concern as they impact upon the markets for timber leisure buildings, be they for use as second homes or short term holiday destinations.

-The long-term effect of above inflation increases in the National Living Wage continues to be a concern to the business
+The long-term effect of increases in the National Living Wage continues to be a concern to the business.